RockLib/RockLib.Reflection.Optimized/README.md

 #### Overloads

-Similar to their non-static counterpoints, the `CreateStaticGetter` and `CreateStaticSetter` extension methods each have two overloads, allowing the parameters of the resulting delegates to be customized.
+Similar to their non-static counterpoints, the `CreateStaticGetter` and `CreateStaticSetter` extension methods for `PropertyInfo` and `FieldInfo` each have two overloads, allowing the parameters of the resulting delegates to be customized.

 | Overload  | Return Type |
 | --- | --- |